CLOPEZVK/reliability-quest/README.md

 ## 🎯 Overview

 **Reliability Quest** is an educational RPG that gamifies maintenance and reliability concepts.
 Players navigate through different zones (The Eastern Plant, CMMS Tower, Dungeon of Inventory) solving maintenance challenges while learning best practices in condition monitoring, planning, data analysis, and strategic maintenance.
+Each zone contains 5 unique scenarios, and players must complete all zones to unlock the final boss battle against the Demon of Downtime.

 ### Key Features

 - **5 Unique Character Classes** - Each with specialized bonuses
-- **3 Adventure Zones** - Each with multiple scenarios
+- **3 Adventure Zones** - Each with 5 unique scenarios (15 total scenarios + final boss)
+- **D20 Dice Rolling System** - Animated dice rolls determine action outcomes
 - **Inventory System** - Collect tools and items to unlock new options
 - **XP & Health System** - Track your progress and survival
 - **Retro RPG Aesthetic** - Classic dungeon-crawler feel with modern reliability themes